-The pool will be shallower, and it will draw its water from the Tidal Basin instead of from city reserves.
+The Washington Post reports that the pool will be shallower, and it will draw its water from the Tidal Basin instead of from city reserves.
 Also, for the first time, the water supply will be cleaned and recirculated.

 The renovation also includes a tinted bottom, sidewalks instead of dirt paths and nighttime illumination.

-It was dedicated in 1922, shortly after the Lincoln Memorial was completed.
+It dates from shortly after 1922, when the Lincoln Memorial was dedicated.

 But the pool went into a steep decline in recent years.
-It was built on land dredged from the Potomac River and began to sink and leak.
+It was built on dredged marshland and began to sink and leak.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)